bracketdash/simple-directives/README.md

 The reference should evaluate to an array of objects free of circular references.

-Elements with the `sd-for` directive should only have one direct child element.
+Elements with the `sd-for` directive should only have one direct child element, but can have multiple grandchildren.

 ## Conditionals